Ebesko/Life-Evaluation_Failure-Management/README.md

 - Compatible Windows only.
 - Download the lastest release and launch *main.exe* through the computer, your life through the window.
   - WARNING: Mixing up those instructions may lead to unexpected behavior.
-- Do NOT close the console opening at the same time as the app!
 - Enjoy your true nature.

 ## Screenshot